Eisenmann/PngToJpeg/README.md

 # PngToJpeg
-App for converting png to jpe
+App for converting png to jpg